ando76/CSS-Guidelines/README.md

 This will tell the next developer(s) exactly what they can expect to find in this file.
 Each item in the table of contents maps directly to a section title.

-In working across multiple files then each item in the table of contents will map to an include which pulls that section in.

 ### Section titles

 The table of contents would be of no use unless it had corresponding section